 - created a page on the website about the early history of the Flora area, detailing archaeological finds and other facts of local interest;

 - developed a ‘Green Path’ app that enables visitors to get contextualised information about the reserve;

 - commissioned aerial drone footage to give a bird’s eye view of the reserve;

-- held a number of community events, including a lecture at the Storey Institute in December 2016, exhibitions and volunteering opportunities in old farming techniques (click the + symbols below for photos and further details):
+- held a number of community events, including a lecture at the Storey Institute in December 2016, exhibitions and volunteering opportunities in old farming techniques.

 The children then shared their experiences and were encouraged to use new words and include actions in their descriptions.